King Ranch Chicken Casserole

 Yes!
-I love making this chicken casserole a few days before I am planning to enjoy.
+I love making this chicken casserole a few days before I am planning to enjoy it.

-Simply allow to cool completely before wrapping, and keep in the freezer for up to three months or in the fridge for up to three days.
+Simply allow it to cool completely before wrapping, and keep it in the freezer for up to three months or in the fridge for up to four days.

 If frozen, allow the casserole to thaw completely before reheating.
 Bake uncovered in the oven at 350 degrees F for 20-25 minutes, until bubbly hot.

-Is King Ranch Chicken Casserole Gluten Free, Low Carb and/or Keto-Friendly?
+Is This Casserole Gluten Free, Low Carb and/or Keto-Friendly?

-You can easily make King Ranch Chicken Casserole keto by substituting the white corn tortillas for a keto-friendly tortilla made with coconut, almond and/or cassava flour.
+You can easily make this casserole keto by substituting the white corn tortillas for a keto-friendly tortilla made with coconut, almond and/or cassava flour.

 Looking for More Favorite One-Pan Recipes?

 - Mom’s Best Beef Pot Roast Recipe

 - Buffalo Chicken and Rice Skillet Recipe